crawl/sequell/docs/listgame.md

     !nick aardvark kravdraa aardvark

-You may add additional listgame conditions to nick mappings:
+You may add additional listgame conditions to nick mappings.

     !nick gerbils-cao-games (cao) gerbil

-Querying a nick with listgame conditions also applies those conditions:
+Querying a nick with listgame conditions also applies those conditions as filters:

     !lg gerbils-cao-games
     => !lg gerbil cao

-You may establish a "nick" this is entirely composed of listgame conditions:
+You may create a "nick" that is entirely composed of listgame conditions:

     !nick wins (win)
     !lg wins

+Avoid pure-condition nick mappings: they make it more likely that someone will ask for a player's games and instead trigger a misleading nick mapping.
+In general, prefer !kw to !nick if you're not explicitly mapping nicks.

-Once a nick mapping is established, all listgame commands will use the mapping.
+Once a nick mapping is established, !lg and similar commands will expand the mapping when used as the first argument (the nick position).

 You can bypass nick mappings in listgame queries by using an explicit name=foo expression or by prefixing the name with ":":